publicdocs/uscode/assets/md/titles/usc22/us/usc/t22/ch56/m__us_usc_t22_s4604.md

     (j) __Participation fees and costs__

-        The Institute may charge and collect fees and other participation costs from persons and institutions participating in the Institute’s direct activities authorized in subsection (b) of this section.
+        The Institute may charge and collect fees and other participation costs from persons and institutions participating in the Institute’s direct activities authorized in subsection (b).

     (k) __Civil actions__